icerpc/icerpc-csharp/src/IceRpc.Slice/README.md

 The IceRPC framework allows you to make RPCs with the serialization format and [IDL] of your choice.

-The IceRpc.Slice assembly is part of the IceRPC + Slice integration: it helps the [Slice compiler for C#][slice-tools] implement Slice interfaces and operations with IceRPC.
+The IceRpc.Slice assembly is part of the IceRPC + Slice integration: it helps the [Slice compiler for C#][slice-tools] implement Slice interfaces and operations for use with IceRPC.

 [Package][package] | [Source code][source] | [Documentation][docs] | [Examples][examples] | [API reference][api]